ccmpbll/printspy/README.md

   ccmpbll/printspy:latest
 ```

-Open `http://localhost:8080` — first run prompts you to create a login.
+Open `http://<docker host IP>:8080` — first run prompts you to create a login.
 Once in, click the settings gear and add your first printer.
-You'll need the printer's URL and OctoPrint API key.
+You'll need the printer's URL and OctoPrint API key or Prusalink user/pass.

 ### Docker Compose